gusmanb/GuSprites/README.md

 To avoid this now you can use "SetTileChecked", it will check all find any clear op affecting the tile and modify it setting the new tile as the source.

+Added "CancelOps" function

+If you have drawn a frame and want to preserve it as a background then you must get rid of the clear operations or whenever you render a new frame these ops will clear the last position of your old sprites.

+This function will erase these operations.

+Added "ClearScreen" function

+This will clear the screen, tile map and pending operations all at once but will preserve loaded sprites, not like ResetGFXLib,

 ## So, where the heck do I begin?

 First, download the lib and give a look to the test program ;)